jhonywalkeer/animations/README.md

 ## 🚩 Navigating through projects

+- [Among Us Ejected](https://github.com/JhonyWalker-pixel/animations/tree/master/facebook-shimmer-animation) - Animation of ejecting the game of the moment: Among Us.
+Something simple that has been calling attention to what is sensational.

 - [Facebook Shimmer](https://github.com/JhonyWalker-pixel/animations/tree/master/facebook-shimmer-animation) - Simple shimmer that exemplifies how a brief loading animation is created before the content.

 - [Falling Confetti](https://github.com/JhonyWalker-pixel/animations/tree/main/falling-confetti) - A simple (but addictive) confetti falling animation